Home Compare GALE.SW vs SDZ.SW

 Galenica vs Sandoz Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Galenica carrying a narrow edge on growth.
+Galenica holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Sandoz still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Sandoz carries the stronger setup — intact trend against Galenica's broken trend.
 That leaves a split case: the structural lead stays with Galenica, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.